 Businesses are better off taking a tax write-off than collecting

-Charging off a debt may be a good option for a creditor for accounting purposes, but it doesn’t return cash to the creditor’s business.
+Charging off debt may be a good option for a creditor for accounting purposes, but it doesn’t return cash to the creditor’s business.
 Collecting can create cash flow where none existed before.

 Collection Agencies will make me lose clients

 Collection Agencies follow a very diplomatic approach, they know that debtors are not too happy once they get to know that their account has been forwarded to a collection agency.
 Seasoned debt collectors work with your debtors/clients in a very amicable yet firm manner.
 Their diplomatic approach ensures that clearing your debt becomes their number one priority.
 A debt collector has many strategies to help you close the account in an amicable fashion.
 They are trained well to ensure that your brand image is not tarnished.
+Well no one can guarantee, but an amicable collection agency attempts to preserve relationships.

 Collection Agencies are cumbersome to work with

-It is exactly opposite, Collection Agencies are designed to take away your accounts receivable headaches.
+It is exactly the opposite, Collection Agencies are designed to take away your accounts receivable headaches.
 Most good collection agencies have a website, using which the accounts can be submitted.
-They can deposit money in your bank account or send a check once a payment is collected.
+They can deposit money in your bank account or send a check once payment is collected.
 Collection agencies work as an extension to your accounting department and an experienced representative who will answer all your queries.